AVD Windows Multi-Session Intune Hybrid Azure AD Support

 Read the latest updated post Intune Support For Multi-Session Windows Server OS Version | AVD Workloads.

-NOTE!
-This post is large to help you start testing AVD VM management.
+This post is large enough to help you start testing AVD VM management.
 Ll (well, almost all) the points mentioned in the post “SCCM Intune Support for VDI Devices Persistent Non-Persistent” are still true.

 Patch My PC